 Fiduciary governance: Selection of plan fiduciaries; improper delegation of fiduciary functions; undue reliance on an “expert;” fidelity bonds and fiduciary liability insurance (this issue)

-Following are some of the most common fiduciary governance mistakes and how to avoid them.
+Following are some of the most common fiduciary mistakes that are avoidable with proper plan governance.
 Naturally, sponsors should work with their provider or consultant to help develop, implement and coordinate a thorough and comprehensive governance process.
+For additional help with the governance process, sponsors can also consult with their legal counsel for advice.

 Mistake #1: Improper selection of plan fiduciaries